 This topic area covers statistics and information relating to drugs use among adults in Hull including local strategic need and service provision.
-Further information relating to Drug Misuse Among Young People is given under Lifestyle Factors within Children and Young People.
+Further information relating to Drug Use Among Young People is given under Lifestyle Factors within Children and Young People.
 Use of drugs has been collected within Hull’s Health and Wellbeing Surveys and full reports are available under Surveys within Tools and Resources.
+A needs assessment was completed in Hull during 2023 for people with multiple unmet needs which included people who used drugs.
+The report – which was finalised in 2024 – is available within Multiple Unmet Needs under Vulnerable Groups.

 This page contains information from the Office for Health Improvement & Disparities’ Fingertips.
 Information is taken ‘live’ from the site so uses the latest available data from Fingertips and displays it on this page.
 As a result, some comments on this page may relate to an earlier period of time until this page is next updated (see review dates at the end of this page).